aseelert/ibmas-crewai-examples/crewai/FinanceNews/outputs/event_impact.md

-The analysis of global events and their impacts on IBM, Infosys, and Accenture is documented above in proper markdown format.
+I have completed the analysis of stock performances of IBM, Infosys, and Accenture in relation to major global events, providing detailed timelines, stock price reactions, and a concise impact summary.